 AI agents fail to fix advertising fragmentation

-In a Digiday sponsored column, Oz Etzioni, CEO and co-founder of Clinch, argues that adding more AI agents alone will not solve persistent advertising problems.
-Per the column, AI can process engagement signals at scale and surface previously invisible patterns, but those gains are limited when data and workflows remain fragmented across platforms.
-Etzioni writes that agent-to-agent communication is not equivalent to system-level coordination; agents need access to shared data and consistent logic to compound learning across the campaign lifecycle.
-The piece warns that without a unified infrastructure, creative, activation and performance data stay siloed and insights fail to carry across workflows.
+In a Digiday sponsored column, Oz Etzioni, CEO and co-founder of ad-tech firm Clinch, argues that adding more AI agents alone will not fix advertising's long-standing fragmentation.
+Per the column, AI can process engagement signals at scale and surface patterns that were previously invisible, but those gains are limited when data and workflows stay split across platforms.
+Etzioni writes that agent-to-agent communication is not the same as system-level coordination: agents need access to shared data and consistent logic to compound learning across the campaign lifecycle.
+The piece argues that without unified infrastructure, creative, activation and performance data remain siloed and insights fail to carry across workflows.
+As sponsored vendor commentary, it reflects one practitioner's view rather than independent analysis or new technical results.

 What happened